-2.3.
+2.1.
 Research Procedure

-This study was cross-sectional among students enrolled at Ashkelon Academic College in 2023.
-After approval from the Ashkelon Academic College Ethics Committee (approval #40-2023), the questionnaires were programmed using Qualtrics and distributed to the students on 12 January 2023.
-A reminder to complete the questionnaire was sent the same way after two weeks.
+This study was a cross-sectional analysis of students enrolled at Ashkelon Academic College in 2023.
+After receiving approval from the Ashkelon Academic College Ethics Committee (approval #40-2023), the questionnaires were programmed using Qualtrics and distributed to the students on 12 January 2023.
+A reminder to complete the questionnaire was sent via the same approach after two weeks.
 On 11 February 2023, the questionnaire was closed in the program.
-The time to answer the questionnaire was estimated at 6.1±2.13 minutes on average.
-The introductory page of the questionnaire contained an explanation of the essence and aim of the questionnaire.
+The average time taken to answer the questionnaire was 6.1±2.13 minutes.
+The introductory page of the questionnaire contained an explanation of the essence and aims of the questionnaire.
 Completion of the questionnaire indicated informed consent to participate in the survey.
-The students could stop responding to it at any stage or choose not to answer some questions.
+The students could stop responding to the questionnaire at any stage and had the option to elect not to answer certain questions.
 No questions were defined as compulsory.
 The sample comprised 371 students who answered at least 90% of the questionnaire.

 2.2.
 Tools

-We translated the anonymous, closed, self-completion questionnaire of the World Health Organization "Antibiotic Resistance, Multi-country public awareness survey" (WHO, 2015) from English into Hebrew by a professional translator.
+We hired a professional translator who translated the anonymous, closed, self-completed WHO questionnaire entitled "Antibiotic Resistance, Multi-country public awareness survey" (WHO, 2015) from English into Hebrew.
 This questionnaire is used among a variety of populations, including student populations, and it has been translated into different languages (e.g., WHO, 2015; Sakeena et al., 2018; Okedo-Alex et al., 2019; Sakr et al., 2020; Shahpawee et al., 2020; Ortega-Paredes et al., 2022).
-After the questionnaire was translated into Hebrew, it was given to five students who did not attend the college to ensure that the questions were understood; The questionnaire was revised according to the comments.
+After the questionnaire was translated into Hebrew, it was given to five students who did not attend the college to ensure that the questions were understood.
+The questionnaire was then revised according to their feedback comments.
 In addition, the questionnaire was validated using the content validity method using two experts in public health and infectious diseases.
 Description of questionnaire sections:

-Demographic information - gender, age, marital status, religion, department, year of study.
+Demographic information - Gender, age, marital status, religion, department, year of study.

-Practice - three questions: when did you take antibiotics?
+Practice - three questions: When did you take antibiotics?
 Did you get the prescription from a doctor?
 Did a doctor/nurse/pharmacist explain how to take the antibiotics?

-Knowledge about the use of antibiotics - three questions in which respondents were asked to indicate whether, in their opinion, the statement is correct or incorrect or whether they do not know.
+Knowledge about the use of antibiotics - three questions in which respondents were asked to indicate whether, in their opinion, the statement was correct or incorrect or whether they do not know.
 For example, "You should stop taking antibiotics when you feel well."
-The correct responses to questions in each statement were added to give the knowledge score.
+The number of correct responses to each statement was summed to calculate the knowledge score.

-Knowledge about the necessity of antibiotics in 12 medical conditions.
-Only three situations out of the 12 must be treated with antibiotics (gonorrhea, bladder or urinary tract infection, and skin or wound infection).
-The correct responses to questions in each statement were added to give the knowledge score.
+Knowledge about the necessity of antibiotics for 12 medical conditions - Only 3 of the 12 indicated conditions require antibiotic treatment (gonorrhea, bladder or urinary tract infection, and skin or wound infection).
+The number of correct responses to each statement was summed to calculate the knowledge score.

-Familiarity with four terms related to antibiotic resistance (antibiotic resistance, superbugs, antimicrobial resistance, antibiotic-resistant bacteria) in which respondents were asked to indicate whether they were familiar with the term or not.
+Familiarity with four terms related to antibiotic resistance - Respondents were asked to indicate whether or not they were familiar with the following terms: antibiotic resistance, superbugs, antimicrobial resistance, antibiotic-resistant bacteria.

-General knowledge about antibiotic resistance - eight questions in which respondents were asked to indicate whether, in their opinion, the statement is correct or incorrect or whether they do not know.
+General knowledge about antibiotic resistance - eight questions in which respondents were asked to indicate whether, in their opinion, the statement was correct or incorrect or whether they do not know.
 For example, "Antibiotic resistance is an issue in other countries but not in Israel."

-The level of awareness and understanding regarding the ways to treat antibiotic resistance - seven questions in which respondents were asked to indicate to what extent they agree with the statement on a Likert scale of 1–5 (not at all to a very large extent).
+The level of awareness and understanding regarding approaches to treating antibiotic resistance - seven questions in which respondents were asked to indicate to what extent they agree with the statement on a Likert scale from 1 (not at all) to 5 (a very large extent).
 For example, "People should use antibiotics only when prescribed by a doctor."
 The average of the answers was calculated for each participant.
-The reliability was Cronbach's α = 0.73.
+The Cronbach's α for reliability was 0.73.